jugsaar/jugsaar-58-opa-for-java/opa-demos/opa-demo-playground-simple/readme.md

 # Policy

 The rego policy contains the logic to determine if a user has the required permissions to access a resource or to perform an operation.

 This example policy centers around the `allow` rule.
-If all conditions within the `allow` rule evaluate to `true` then access is granted, otherwise denied.
+If all conditions within the `allow` rule evaluate to `true`
+then access is granted, otherwise denied.

-Initial rego policy with hardcoded name check:
+Initial rego policy with hardcoded name check and an example request input:

+Policy:
 ```rego
 package app.demo